 10/1931 – A second Harrop, USA kiln was started.

-19/11/1931 – The Research Director, Dr Hyslop took out a patent (361, 166) with regard the process of oxidising the carbon in the Nettle clay at under 750 deg C to produce a low temperature calcine as the high carbon content of the clay limited the rate of burning the bricks.
-This process resulted in a greated density brick – branded NETTLE D.
+19/11/1931 – The Research Director, Dr Hyslop took out a patent (361, 166) with regard to the process of oxidising the carbon in the Nettle clay at under 750 deg C to produce a low temperature calcine as the high carbon content of the clay limited the rate of burning the bricks.
+This process resulted in a greater density brick, branded NETTLE D.

 1933 – 1943 – Dr Hyslop took out a further 4 patents covering different processes involved with the extraction of alumina from fireclay.

 16/02/1938 – Falkirk Herald – Large article regarding the firm’s annual gathering.
 800 people were present.